shivan-s/shivan.xyz/content/posts/life/lollipop-of-mediocrity/index.md

-+++
-author = "Shivan Sivakumaran"
+---
+author: Shivan Sivakumaran
+title: 'When You Lick the Lollipop of Mediocrity You Suck It Forever'
+date: 2021-10-25
-title = "'When You Lick the Lollipop of Mediocrity You Suck It Forever'" date = "2021-10-25" summary = "A memory from my high school days.
-Was there too much pressure put on young boys?" categories = ["Life"] tags = ["school", "pressure", "perfectionism"] draft = false
+summary: A memory from my high school days.
+Was there too much pressure put on young boys?
-+++
+categories: ["Life"]
+tags: ["school", "pressure", "perfectionism"]
+draft: false
+cover:
+  image:
+  alt:
+  caption:
+  relative: true
+  hidden: true
+---

 End-of-year prize-giving evening was their last time.
 Final year students and teachers fill the Ian Colquhoun Memorial Hall for their last opportunity to say thanks and goodbye.